-Elizabeth Camille Christen
+Elizabeth C. Christen

 Elizabeth (Liz) Christen defends automotive, cosmetic, pharmaceutical, and technology clients in commercial and product liability disputes in state and federal courts.
 An experienced trial attorney, Liz has successfully first- and second-chaired trials for global manufacturers and preeminent medical institutions.
 She leverages her training from the University of Virginia’s Trial Advocacy College, as well as her master’s degree in persuasive communication, to devise efficient, business-driven resolution strategies for companies in all phases of litigation.

-Articles by Elizabeth Camille Christen:
+Articles by Elizabeth C. Christen:

 Online Retailers Beware: Texas Supreme Court to Consider Whether Amazon Is a “Seller”